ageorgemorgan/joe/README.md

 -ETDRK4 doesn't quite work with KdV, but IFRK4 seems to work fine.
 So, if using the code to solve KdV make sure you write " method_kw='ifrk4' " when you run a simulation.

+-At least one user has said their installation of LaTeX (which joe uses to make labels on graphs) doesn't like to cooperate with matplotlib, so in the Aug.
+23 version no visuals could be produced.
+I've put a band-aid on this by shifting to a default matplotlib font when TeX can't be found.
+Overall this doesn't cause serious visual problems (TeX still looks 100x better than defaults!), except for when making solution + power spectrum movies.